The amount on your Bank Certificate was too big.

 Too many erasures on your visa Application Form.

 I would recommend that you download the form, fill it out and print it.

 You are a freelancer or a business owner and you have no ITR.

 As a freelancer or business owner, you are considered self-employed, therefore entitled to paying your taxes.
 If you haven’t done so, act now and file your taxes.
 Otherwise, the Japanese Consul would think that you are one of those tax evading entrepreneurs.
-Read tip #3 if you want to apply for Japan Tourist Visa without ITR.

 Do not mention on your itinerary or anywhere on application form that you will be staying at your friend’s place.
 Chances are, the Consul will ask for additional documents from your friend to see if he is legally staying in Japan.
 This can delay the process of your application.
 Other times, they would just immediately deny you a visa.
-If you’d still like to mention your friend, then you need to apply for Japan Tourist Visa for Visiting Friends and have him be your guarantor for your trip.
+If you’d still like to mention your friend, then you need to apply for Japan tourist visa for Visiting Friends and have him be your guarantor for your trip.

 Your purpose is to work in Japan.